nishantsharma/xml.ai/src/DeepInXML/README.md

 * Support features in the new versions of PyTorch.

 # Installation

 This package requires Python 3.6.
 We recommend creating a new virtual environment for this project (using virtualenv or conda).

 ### Prerequisites

 * Install python.
-On Ubuntu,
-  $ sudo apt install python36
+Use following commands on MacOS for installation using macports,
   $ sudo port install python36
   $ sudo port install py36-pip
   $ sudo port select --set pip pip36